MahmutCanGonul/Xamarin-AndroidStudio-Hyper-V-Issue/README.md

 --->>or<<----

-Open Commend line and write this code:
+Open Commend line and write this code, it is help disable Hyper-V:

              bcdedit /set hypervisorlaunchtype off

+NOTE: If you want enable Hyper-V, write this code in your command line:

+               bcdedit /set hypervisorlaunchtype auto